-Mauro Giacca received his Degree in Medicine from the University of Trieste, Italy in 1984 and his
+Lawrence Banks received his Degree in Science in 1981 and his

-During his mandate he has focused on giving the Organisation a firm and transparent managerial structure, expanding interaction in the biotech sector in ICGEB Member States, advancing scientific research of the laboratories in Trieste, New Delhi and Cape Town and contributing to advanced education of young scientists to promote science and technology-intensive solutions to improve the quality of life.
+During his mandate he will focus on continuing to drive the Organisation’s transparent managerial structure, expanding interaction in the biotech sector in ICGEB Member States, advancing scientific research of the laboratories in Trieste, New Delhi and Cape Town and contributing to advanced education of young scientists to promote science and technology-intensive solutions to improve the quality of life.

-Learn more about the Director general career, activities and publications.
+Learn more about the Director-General’s career, activities and publications.